miekg/pgo/README.md

 Podman Gitops.
 This is a subsequent development (or successor?) of
 <https://github.com/miekg/gitopper>.
 Where "gitopper" integrates with your OS, i.e. use Debian
-packages, "pgo" uses a `compose.yaml` as it's basis.
+packages, "pgo" uses a `compose.yaml` as its basis.
 It runs the compose via `docker compose` (or docker-compose) (podman was dropped, see below, see https://docs.docker.com/engine/install/debian/ for docker's installation).
 It allows for remote interaction via an SSH interface, which `pgoctl` makes easy to use.
 For this SSH interface no local users need to exist on the target system.

-You can restrict which external networks can be used.
+The compose is (usually) executed under a particular user name, those users do need an account on the target system, they do not need shell access.

 Current the following compose file variants are supported: "compose.yaml", "compose.yml", "docker-compose.yml" and "docker-compose.yaml".
-If you need more flexibility you can point to a specific compose file.
+If you need more flexibility you can point to a specific compose file, with the `compose` key in the config.

 Each compose file runs under it's own user-account.
 That account can then access storage, or databases it has access to - provisioning that stuff is out-of-scope - assuming your infra can deal with all that stuff.
 And make that available on each server.

-Servers running "pgod" as still special in some regard, a developers needs to know which server runs their compose file *and* you need to administrate who owns what port numbers.
-Moving services to a different machine is as easy as starting the compose there, but you need to make sure your infra also updates externals records (DNS for example).
+Servers running "pgod" as still special in some regard, a developers needs to know which server runs their compose file.
+Moving services to a different machine is as easy as starting the compose there, but you need to make sure your infra also updates external records (DNS for example), but maybe also ACL on the databases and other resources.

 The interface into `pgod` is via SSH, but not the normal SSH running on the server, this is a completely seperate SSH interface implemented by both `pgod` and `pgoctl`.
+The owner of the Git repo can publish new (public) keys and make `pgoctl` access available for anyone with access the private key.

-The main idea here is that developers can push stuff easier to production and that you can have some of the goodies from Kubernetes, but not that bad stuff like the networking - the big trade-off being you need to administrate port numbers *and* still run some proxy to forward URLs to the correct backend.
+The main idea here is that developers can push stuff easier to production and that you can have some of the goodies from Kubernetes, but not the bad stuff like the networking - the big trade-off being that machines are still somewhat special.

+Note that pgod runs (as root) under systemd.

 A typical config file looks like this: